satellite-image-deep-learning/techniques/README.md

 * [Winning Solutions from SpaceNet Road Detection and Routing Challenge](https://github.com/SpaceNetChallenge/RoadDetector)
 * [Land Cover Classification with U-Net](https://baratam-tarunkumar.medium.com/land-cover-classification-with-u-net-aa618ea64a1b) -> Satellite Image Multi-Class Semantic Segmentation Task with PyTorch Implementation of U-Net
 * [U-RISC](https://github.com/LiheYoung/U-RISC) -> 2nd place solution to the Ultra-high Resolution EM Images Segmentation Challenge
+* [kenya-crop-mask](https://github.com/nasaharvest/kenya-crop-mask) -> Annual and in-season crop mapping in Kenya - a multi-headed pixel wise classifier to classify pixels as containing crop or not, and a multi-spectral satellite image forecaster which forecasts a 12 month timeseries given a partial input

 ## Object detection
 Put a box around individual objects in an image.
 A good introduction to the challenge of performing object detection on aerial imagery is given in [this paper](https://arxiv.org/abs/1902.06042v2).
 In summary, images are large and objects may comprise only a few pixels, easily confused with random features in background.
 An example task is detecting boats on the ocean, which should be simpler than land based detection owing to the relatively blank background in images, but is still challenging.
 Note that very small objects are often addressed using segmentation.